emoss08/Trenova/readme.md

 Then there is pre-assignments....

+### Features

+- Order Management System
+- Billing & Invoicing System
+- Route Optimization System
+- Feasibility Analysis System
+- Dispatch System
+- Accounting System
+- Driver Management System
+- Customer Management System
+- Equipment Management System
+- Custom Reporting System
+- Automated Task Management System
+- Plugin System
+- and more ...

 ### Developer Features

 Monta incorporates a number of developer-friendly features that make it easy to customize and extend the system to suit your unique requirements.
 These include:

 <details>
 <summary>Traceback</summary>

 Monta incorporates an abstract representation of [Rich Tracebacks](https://rich.readthedocs.io/en/latest/traceback.html), which enhances the debugging experience of your code.
 This feature is enabled by default, but you have the option to disable it by setting the MONTA_TRACEBACK environment variable to 0.

 Check out the example below to see how it works: